 Combination of nanomedicine and biophysics methods to characterize mRNA liposomes

-11 February 2025 par Isabelle Frapart
+18 March 2025 par Isabelle Frapart

 Recent advancements in mRNA-based therapy are gaining momentum through the characterization and optimization of histidylated liposomes, paving the way for versatile and promising therapeutic applications.

-This work involved laboratories from two Institutes: the Centre de Biophysique Moléculaire (CNRS Chimie) and the Laboratoire de Biologie, Bioingénierie et Bioimagerie Ostéo-Articulaires (CNRS Ingénierie).
+This work involved laboratories from two institutes: the Centre de Biophysique Moléculaire (CNRS Chimie) and the Laboratoire de Biologie, Bioingénierie et Bioimagerie Ostéo-Articulaires (CNRS Ingénierie).

 Albert Ngalle Loth, Manon Maroquenne, Ayoub Medjmedj, Franck Coste, Thomas Bizien, Chantal Pichon, Delphine Logeart-Avramoglou, Federico Perche.